-- 41. Which of the following is true of Franklin Roosevelt's New Deal legislation? - a.
-It grew out of the desire to solve the issues created by apartheid in the United States. - b.
-It involved many government regulation, spending, and public-assistance programs. - c.
-It ushered in an era of competitive federalism where the states competed for businesses and citizens. - d.
+- d.
 It gave states more discretion and let them function as separate units from the national units. - e.
 It marked the beginning of an era of state supremacy in which the states decided the powers of the federal government. - 42.
 Which of the following is a characteristic of picket-fence federalism? - a.
 Federal and state governments maintain diverse and sovereign powers. - b.
 Specific policies and programs are administered by all levels of government. - c.
 Powerful states are given increased power to decide how they should spend government revenues. - d.
 State and local governments compete for businesses and citizens. - e.
 Levels of government act as the vertical picket on the fence. - 43.
 Which of the following illustrates picket-fence federalism? - a.
-The central government of Sisliboa vesting the entire duty of charting, implementing, and executing welfare policies to its local governments - b.
-The central government of Funjiba creating, implementing, and executing its national education policy all by itself - c.
-The national government of Girinal outsourcing its policy implementation duties to qualified expatriates living in the country - d.
-The national government of Hunsland budgeting and charting a welfare policy and its state and local governments executing it - e.
-The central government of Ikiba outsourcing its policy implementation activities to policy institutes outside the country - 44.
+The central government of a nation vesting the entire duty of charting, implementing, and executing welfare policies to its local governments - b.
+The central government of a nation creating, implementing, and executing its national education policy all by itself - c.
+The national government of a nation outsourcing its policy implementation duties to qualified expatriates living in the country - d.
+The national government of a nation budgeting and charting a welfare policy and its state and local governments executing it - e.
+The central government of a nation outsourcing its policy implementation activities to policy institutes outside the country - 44.
 Which of the following is true of picket-fence federalism? - a.
 Picket-fence federalism involves only the state government in decision making and implementation of policies. - b.
 In picket-fence federalism, the judicial system is the horizontal support board. - c.
 In picket-fence federalism, the policy area is the vertical picket on the fence. - d.
 Picket-fence federalism involves only the national government policy implementation. - e.
-Picket-fence federalism involves the allocation of taxes collected by one level of government to another level.

-- 45. Which of the following illustrates preemption as mentioned in the U.S. Constitution? - a.
-The central government of Podjun vesting the entire duty of charting, implementing, and executing welfare policies to its local governments - b.
-The central government in Frosbern giving its state governments more power and discretion over welfare programs - c.
-The states of Girublia and Bokwost signing an interstate agreement to protect forest reserves that fall in shared boundary - d.
-The state of Hulton foreseeing potential conflicts with the federal government and thus withdrawing itself from the federal union of Jengren - e.
-The central legislative body of Korolumbia deciding to make collection of taxes the exclusive right of the national government - 46.
-One of the major goals of the new federalism was to: - a. administer specific policies and programs at all levels of government-national, state, and local. - b. increase cooperation between the federal and the state governments to solve various national issues. - c. return to the states certain powers that had been exercised by the national government since the 1930s. - d. enable businesses to move to jurisdictions that offered a competitive advantage. - e. grant state governments the power to counter national policies that did not serve their best interests.
+Picket-fence federalism involves the allocation of taxes collected by one level of government to another level. - 45.
+Which of the following illustrates preemption as mentioned in the U.S. Constitution? - a.
+The central government of a nation vesting the entire duty of charting, implementing, and executing welfare policies to its local governments - b.
+The central government of a nation giving its state governments more power and discretion over welfare programs - c.
+Two states signing an interstate agreement to protect forest reserves that fall along a shared boundary - d.
+A state foreseeing potential conflicts with the federal government and withdrawing itself from the federal union - e.
+The central legislative body of a nation deciding to make carbon emission standards more strict than existing state standards - 46.
+What was one of the major goals of New Federalism? - a.
+To administer specific policies and programs at all levels of government-national, state, and local - b.
+To increase cooperation between the federal and state governments to solve various national issues